Shaping a Stabilized Video by Mitigating Unintended Changes for Concept-Augmented Video Editing: Method

 \subsection{Stabilized Text-Driven Video Editing}

-Our training and inference pipelines are visualized in Fig.~\ref{fig:overview}.
-We adopt a UNet that inherits the pre-trained 2D UNet parameters from Stable Diffusion~\citep{rombach2021highresolution} as the noise prediction network.
-The original 2D UNet consists of a series of spatial convolution layers and cross-attention layers.
-To adapt it for 3D video inputs, we replace the original spatial self-attention layers with spatio-temporal attention as explained in Eq.~(\ref{eq:kv}).
-Following FateZero~\citep{qi2023fatezero}, we also incorporate LoRA-structured temporal convolution layers after the spatial convolution layers, and temporal self-attention layers with zero-initialized linear output layers after the cross-attention layers.
-The outputs of these newly added modules are residually connected to the outputs of the original modules.
+Our training and inference pipelines are shown in Fig.~\ref{fig:overview}.
+We use a UNet initialized from Stable Diffusion’s pre-trained 2D UNet~\cite{rombach2021highresolution} as the noise predictor.
+To handle 3D video inputs, we replace spatial self-attention layers with ST-Attn (Eq.\ref{eq:kv}).
+Following FateZero~\cite{qi2023fatezero}, we add LoRA-based temporal convolution layers after spatial convolutions, and temporal self-attention with zero-initialized linear output after cross-attention.
+These new modules are residually connected to the originals.